The Birth and Evolution of the Alfa Romeo Giulia GTA series

 Giulia 1600 GTA Versione Corsa courtesy Vladimir Pajevic

-A Home for the Giulia TZ and the new Giulia GT in Settimo Milanese
+Finding a new home for the Giulia TZ and the new Giulia GT in Settimo Milanese

 In the 1960's, Alfa Romeo, S.p.A. was the state-owned factory marked by the chronic "disturbed growth" pattern and to address that problem, the "Institute for Industrial Reconstruction" (IRI) had brought Giuseppe Luraghi to the helm of the company.
-As the new managing director and ultimately the company Chairman, Dr. Luraghi managed that difficult Italian puzzle with innate charisma and great authority.
+As the new managing director and ultimately the company Chairman, Mr. Luraghi managed that difficult Italian puzzle with innate charisma and great authority.

 An extraordinary strategist Dr. Luraghi was able to understand sibylline market oracles and to find the right answers for the future.
 Mindful of Alfa's past triumphs, he felt that the link Alfa Romeo had with the race track was indissoluble and the guarantee of the brand's survival.